Salmon Quiche | Easy Guest Invitation Recipe

 📝 Editor's Notes

-This Salmon Quiche is a perfect gourmet home brunch option that comes together in just 25 minutes.
+This Salmon Quiche is a special home brunch menu item that can be beautifully completed in just 25 minutes.

-It's also ideal as a special weekend meal or for entertaining guests.
+It's perfect as a special weekend meal or for entertaining guests.

 🛒 Ingredient Tips